gravitational/teleport/rfd/0116-label-expressions.md

 Predicate expressions are parsed and evaluated in two distinct stages.

-The first stage takes the raw string expression as input, parses the syntax, and returns a closure with is essentially a plain Go function.
+The first stage takes the raw string expression as input, parses the syntax, and returns a closure which is essentially a plain Go function.

 The second stage takes closure from the first stage and invokes it with the evaluation context (resource labels, user traits) as input to produce a result.